alaneicker1975/sass-utilities/README.md

-# Lauchpad Core Sass
+# Atomik UI Core Sass

-The Lauchpad Core Sass package contains a variety of Sass utilities to help make styling your project easier.
+The Atomik UI Core Sass package contains a variety of Sass utilities to help make styling your project easier.

 ### Features Include: